>

 2. Purpose

-The important thing you should know early on about mask vs conditioner is that one cannot replace the other.
+The important thing you should know early on about hair mask vs hair conditioner is that one cannot replace the other.
 A conditioner should be used regularly to hydrate and smooth your hair while reducing any friction or breakage.
 Using conditioner after every shampoo wash is vital to close off your cuticles.
 On the other hand, think of masks as troubleshooters.
-When the weekly styling, tying, brushing, and travelling gets a lot for your lengths, bring in the hair masks.
+When the weekly styling, tying, brushing, and travelling get a lot for your lengths, bring in the hair masks.
 These are heavy-duty nourishers that go within your length and replenish them from within.
 Their main job is to revive your hair every few days.

 3. Frequency of Use